simonh1000/simonh1000.github.io/_posts/2017-05-05-effect-managers.md

 tags: Elm
 ---

 It started with a casual remark from a colleague: "How about debouncing that?"
 I had a drop down menu that, on a single click needed to navigate to a new page and remove the dropdown, while a double click should make the menu item editable.
+The trouble was that the second clikc was never detected as Elm had already cleared away the menu.
 A quick look on packages.elm-lang.org led to 6 debouncing libraries (!), all based on storing `Msg`s in the model.
 But which Msg - this is multi page App - and where?

 Not impossible, but I have my model in one file, which is imported throughout the app by the update/view files that also host my `Msg` definitions.
 Maybe factoring Msgs into separate files that can be widely imported is a good pattern - I can see some benefits - but it had not been necessary before in my larger projects.
 Was a major refactoring in order just to enable debouncing?